Looking after a child or young person's mental health

 Parenting or caring for a child or young person can be tough at times.
 It's important to look after your own mental wellbeing, as this will help you support yourself while you are supporting others.

 Try to recognise and acknowledge when you're feeling low or overwhelmed.
 Struggling with something or experiencing your own mental health problems does not make you a bad parent or carer.

 It's completely normal to be worried, scared or helpless during difficult times, and feeling this way is nothing to be ashamed of.

-Is there a friend, fellow parent or carer you trust enough to tell how you're feeling?
+If you can, tell someone you trust how you're feeling.
 Maybe there's family, friends or a colleague who could support you or allow you a break?

 If you're concerned about a child or young person's mental health, you can get free, confidential advice via phone, email or webchat from the Young Minds Parents Helpline.